Event Budget Guide – Planning and Cost Breakdown (+Template and Tools)

 2. List Down Specific Expenses

 Now is the time to start looking into the details of each line item in your budget.
 You should make a good list of the things to include based on what happened in the past and what inspired you.
-But here are the most important expenses for an event to include in your event planning budget:
+Here’s an event expense list that shows the most important expenses to include in your event planning budget:

 • Venue